 Click below to download our past Annual Reports

 Would you like to join our mailing list?
 If you would like to receive an electronic newsletter you can sign up here.
-If you would prefer to receive a hard copy of the newsletter please contact us here with your postal address.
+If you would prefer to receive a hard copy of the newsletter, please contact us here with your postal address.

 In March 2020, Aviva's Sexual Assault Support Service Canterbury (SASSC) team received funding from the Vodafone Foundation to commission two pieces of work to better understand and respond to the needs of youth who have experienced sexual assault.
 These were completed in November 2021.
 This included an academic research project including a literature review and primary research to establish what constitutes international best practice, and a co-design project to engage Aviva staff and clients to capture and better understand the present and past experiences of youth engaged in sexual harm support services.
 The latter being aspirational in nature in terms of what a future service specifically catering to youth could look like.